SBDI/agentic-rag/README.md

 - **Docker Connection Refused**: Ensure `pgvector` container is running (`docker ps`).
 - **Container Name Conflict**: If you get an error about the container name already in use, see the instructions in the "Run PgVector" section.
 - **Groq API Errors**: Verify that the `GROQ_API_KEY` is set and valid.
+- **Hugging Face API Errors**: If you see errors related to the Hugging Face API, check that your `HUGGINGFACE_API_KEY` is valid and that you have access to the model.
+You may need to accept the model's terms of use on the Hugging Face website.
+- **Embedding Model Issues**:
+  - **API Mode**: If using Hugging Face API and encountering errors, check your API key and internet connection.
-- **Embedding Model Issues**: If you encounter issues with the BGE embedder, ensure you have enough disk space for the model download (~1.3GB) and that your Python environment has the required dependencies installed.
+  - **Local Mode**: If using the local BGE embedder, ensure you have enough disk space for the model download (~1.3GB) and that your Python environment has the required dependencies installed.

 ## 📚 Documentation